-Although each of us can shape our destiny as Vincent does to overcome the odds and become who we aspire to be, fate delimits what destiny that can ever be.
-As becomes obvious by the thought-experiment: “why can I not be someone else, if I choose?”
+This becomes obvious in the thought-experiment: “why can I not be someone else, if I choose?”
 Because we do not select the majority of what happens to us nor do we choose who we become.
-Most of life happens to us, not us happening to life.
-According to genius analyst Warren Buffet, no one with an IQ under 130 can change the world.
-No one with trapped in syndrome has won the 100-meter sprint.
+Most of life happens to us, we do not happen to life.
+According to genius-analyst Warren Buffet, no one with an IQ under 130 can make chapter headings in History books.
+And more obviously: no one with Trapped-In Syndrome has won the 100-meter sprint.
 No one has gone from lifelong poverty to a Nobel Prize.
-(Malala Yousafzai’s father was relatively okay-off and a learned educational rights advocate like, not coincidentally, his daughter).
+(Malala Yousafzai’s father was relatively okay-off and a studied educational rights advocate just like Malala.)
 As in dystopian eugenics, so in the real world.
 And especially in sports.
 The notion of meritocratic equality and sporting fairness is a myth.

-Now, there is no getting rid of competition, or human’s more animal instincts for games and tribalism as play is omnipresent in our lives, and although some evidence suggests domestic abuse incidents go up when the world cup is on, humans need entertainment and group solidarity.
+Now, there is no getting rid of competition, or humans’ more animal instincts for games and tribalism.
+Play is omnipresent in our lives, and although some evidence suggests domestic abuse incidents go up when the world cup is on, humans need entertainment and group solidarity.
 Even if it is solidarity against others.
-And, moreover, there is no means to solve the unfairness by creating the same baseline of comparison for each person, for that would mean each person would be exactly the same.
+Alas, there is no means to solve the unfairness by creating the same baseline of comparison for each person, for that would mean each person would be exactly the same.
 What we can do though is re-alise the contingency of success; Phelps is a bad runner, Bolt, a bad footballer.
 Sport meritocracy depends on the situation and what humans implicitly agree to value and decide ‘counts’ over time.

 Therefore an elitism, while inevitably still celebrated, ought to be seen for what it is.
 Were there a pie chart for life, the portion of fate would be substantively bigger than that of destiny.
 This becomes most evident in gold medalists and athletic outliers.
 We are more fated body than chosen mind.
 And this is the real world, not dystopian science fiction.